LSUdataSci/verenaCodeFest/README.md

 **Virome, in One Network (VIRION) is an open atlas of the vertebrate virome**

+> With over 3 million records, the Global Virome in One Network (VIRION) database is a living encyclopedia of vertebrate viruses - including the ones that pose the greatest threats to human health.
+Data like these pave the way for a new era of predictive science, and form the backbone for a broader data ecosystem we’re building for animal disease surveillance.

 > The VIRION database was built by, and is curated by, an interdisciplinary team of virologists, ecologists, and data scientists as part of the [Verena Consortium](https://www.viralemergence.org/), an effort to predict which viruses could infect humans, which animals host them, and where they could someday emerge.

 > VIRION is the most comprehensive database of its kind, drawing data from scientific literature and online databases, and is updated automatically with new data.
 Today, it includes over 2.8 million interactions that capture roughly 25% of known mammal diversity, 10% of bird diversity, and 6% of total vertebrate diversity.
 Unlike many other databases, VIRION has undergone a taxonomic reconciliaton process using a backbone provided by [NCBI](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi), with a total (at last count) of 3,787 valid vertebrate host species and 9,003 valid viruses, of which 1,658 are ICTV-ratified valid names.